Do you have deficits in Executive Functions?

 Questionnaires or screening forms.
 One tool commonly used is the Behavior Rating Inventory of Executive Function (BRIEF).

-Intelligence testing.
-Tests like the Wechsler Intelligence Scale.
+Intelligence testing includes tests like the Wechsler Intelligence Scale.

-•Observation and interview.
-Most professionals will also want to see for themselves the way you interacts with people and the world around her.
+Observation and interviews.
+Most professionals will also want to see the way you interact with people and the world around you.

-Contact Dr Rajpal for more information and discussion of what help is possible if you struggle with EFD
+Contact Dr Rajpal for more information and discussion of what help is available if you struggle with EFD